amoghkamath404/-PRODIGY_GA_03/README.md

 The model predicts the next word based on previous words and generates new text from a training dataset.

+## Example Output
+Generated Text:
+the world. artificial intelligence is the future.

 Technologies Used:
 - Python
 - Markov Chain Model